tompostler/small-projects/README.md

 If a small project is unused for an extended period of time to the point of becoming outdated, then it will be migrated to the retired section with its source zipped up.

+#### C# on Linux

+If a small project is in C# using Visual Studio and you want to compile on Linux:

+    apt-get install mono-complete
+    xbuild csharpproject.csproj

+If a small project is just a C# file and you want to compile on Linux:

+    apt-get install mono-complete
+    mcs csharpfile.cs

 ## HashRename